VolpeUSDOT/notam-metar/README.md

 Integration of NOTAM facility condition and METAR weather condition messages

 As part of OPSNET-R proof-of-concept project.
 1.3 M notice to [NOTAMs](https://www.faa.gov/air_traffic/publications/notices/) are issued in the US each year, everything from runway slippery to a light is out.
-[METARs](https://www.aviationweather.gov/metar) are
+[METARs](https://www.aviationweather.gov/metar) are weather notices.
+This project explores the benefits of integrating these.

 ## Goals